 Let Early Birds Shop While You Set Up

 If you don't mind early birds shopping while you set up the sale, do nothing and they will show up.
-It's a simple way to make lots of early sales, but it's not easy -- especially if you're not an organized, experienced seller.
+It's a simple way to make lots of early sales, but it can be tricky to manage early birds if you're not an organized, experienced seller.

-- Early birds are typically experienced shoppers, which means they expect to haggle -- and they're better at it than you.
+Early birds are usually experienced shoppers, which means they expect to haggle—and they may be better hagglers than you are.